-Supply chain management is a critical component to product-driven businesses.
+Supply chain management is a critical component of product-driven businesses.
 For successful supply chain management, understanding the four stages: purchasing, inventory control, order fulfillment, and customer satisfaction is key.
-An optimized supply chain can lead to better purchasing practices, stronger inventory control and accelerated order fulfillment – yielding happier, loyal customers.
+An optimized supply chain can lead to better purchasing practices, stronger inventory control, and accelerated order fulfillment – yielding happier, loyal customers.

 Watch the following short video to understand the stages of supply chain management and why its optimization is key.

 Navigate the tabs below to get an overview of the inputs and outputs of supply chain and inventory management, read the video transcript, view slides and see how Acctivate can help your supply chain.